darbycobb/cse8803_satire_detection_survey/README.md

 python url_crawler_onion.py
 python url_crawler_spoof.py
 ```
 After the data is collected, data_cleaning.ipynb can be run on a local Jupyter Notebook, VS Code, or Google Colaboratory.
 Note that the WELFake dataset is needed for this file.
-The data_cleanning.ipynb outputs the final dataset.
+The data_cleaning.ipynb outputs the final dataset.

 FNDNet and Bag of Words can be run in their respective folders using the command
 ```